galliot-us/neuralet/applications/adaptive-learning/README.md

 After configuring the config file, you just need to run following command to start the Adaptive Learning:
 ```
+# For running with IterDet teacher:
+docker-compose -f docker-compose-iterdet.yml up

+# For running with Faster RCNN NAS teacher:
-docker-compose up
+docker-compose -f docker-compose-faster-rcnn-nas.yml up
 ```
 After the training rounds completed you can find the final student model under: `data/student_model/frozen_graph/`

 ### Tracking Training Process
-In the `docker-compose.yml` file, you can forward the 6006 port (tensorboard port) of the student's container to one of your machine's open ports. then browse this port in the browser to track and monitor training with tensorboard.
+In the `docker-compose.yml` file, you can forward the 6006 port (tensorboard port) of the student's container to one of your machine's open ports (default port is 2029). then browse this port in the browser to track and monitor training with tensorboard.

 ### Defining Your Own Teacher Model.
 You can add your own teacher model to the Adaptive Learning framework by writing a class which is a subclass of `TeacherMetaArcht` class and implement `inference` method. please check out the `teachers/teacher_meta_arch.py` and `teachers/iterdet.py` for more information.
+Note that you should register your model in `teachers/model_builder.py` too.